 There has been a lot of discussion about why people attend church less often.
-From thought leaders like Carey Nieuwhof to mass media like NPR and the Washington Post, everyone is talking about church attendance and sharing their thoughts on why there’s been a prominent church decline.
+From thought leaders like Carey Nieuwhof to mass media like NPR and the Washington Post, everyone is talking about weekly church attendance and sharing their thoughts on why there’s been a prominent church decline.

 What is causing declining church attendance?

 The short answer is a shift in our culture.
 Digital connection is everywhere, and online is the preferred platform.

 - Cash and checks are a thing of the past.
 Now apps and mobile giving are the preferred methods.

 - Anyone can find an answer to anything with a quick google search, whether it’s finding a restaurant or diving into religious research.

 - People can experience a church service through websites and livestreams, instead of walking through the front door or becoming dedicated church members.